edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/custom-build.md

 # Custom Build

+!!!
+Warning
+      This is not the recommended method of deploying the service.
+To use the default images, see [here](./deployment.md).

 Follow this guide to make custom configurations and build the device service image from the source.

 ## Get the Source Code